GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

    mv common.auto.example.tfvars common.auto.tfvars
    ```

-1. Update the `common.auto.tfvars` file with your github app installation id, along with the url of your repository.
+1. If you are not integrating Github with Cloud Build, you can skip this step, otherwise you need to update the `common.auto.tfvars` file with your github app installation id, along with the url of your repository.

    ```bash
    GITHUB_APP_ID="YOUR-GITHUB-APP-ID-HERE"